 Kindness, writes Stephen Witmer, is a “generous orientation of our hearts toward other people, even when they don’t deserve it and don’t love us in return.”

-“Too often we underestimate the power of a touch, a smile, a kind work, a listening ear, an honest compliment or the smallest act of caring.” ~ Leo Buscaglia
+“Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment or the smallest act of caring.”
+Leo Buscaglia

 Kindness changes us even as we practice it.

-Who could have guessed that my new Rheumatologist would be located only 10 minutes away from the home of a new friend that I had longed to meet in person with for many months?
-And who could have guessed that God had a gift of kindness waiting for me there?
-After all, I had spent years with a rheumatologist that minimized my symptoms and treated me with many un-kindnesses.
+Who could have guessed that my new rheumatologist would be located only ten minutes away from the home of a new friend that I had longed to meet in person for many months — and who could have guessed that God had a gift of kindness waiting for me there?
+After all, I had spent years with a rheumatologist that minimized my symptoms and treated me with many unkindnesses.
 I had drug my feet about changing to a new doctor because I had grown despondent over it all.
 What’s the use, anyway?
 There probably is nothing better for me, and I should just give up the search for kindness.

-Instead of giving up, I listened to the smallest of nudges in my heart, and kept trying to locate a kinder, more compassionate doctor and read reviews.
-Then, I checked with my Insurance Nurse Advocate and even asked my neighbors for ideas.
-And I tried to be honest in my prayers.
+Instead of giving up, I listened to the smallest of nudges in my heart, and kept trying to locate a kinder, more compassionate doctor.
+I read reviews, I checked with my Insurance Nurse Advocate, I even asked my neighbors for ideas — and I tried to be honest in my prayers.

 WE RADIATE GOD’S LOVE WHEN WE PRACTICE KINDNESS

-But when I sat on the big cushy sofa in Pamela’s peaceful living room, and she asked how the visit with the new rheumatologist had gone, my heart began spilling over.
-After having met so much un-kindness in my previous doctor’s office, I was overwhelmed that God would bring me such gentle kindness not only through the new doctor, but also in the fellowship of my new friend.
-She opened her home to me, in a simple act of kindness, radiating the love of Christ.
+However, when I sat on the big cushy sofa in Pamela’s peaceful living room and she asked how the visit with the new rheumatologist had gone, my heart began spilling over.
+After having met so much unkindness in my previous doctor’s office, I was overwhelmed that God would bring me such gentle kindness not only through the new doctor, but also in the fellowship of my new friend.
+She opened her home to me in a simple act of kindness, radiating the love of Christ.